 - If possible, walk more.

-- Talk to someone on your health care team about stool softeners or laxatives.
+- Talk to someone on the health care team about stool softeners or laxatives.

 When to Call the Doctor

-Call a member of your health care team if you have nausea, constipation, or pain that cannot be managed.
+Call a member of the health care team if nausea, constipation, or pain cannot be managed.

 Constipation - palliative care; End of life - digestion; Hospice - digestion